-This perennially popular Balearic island is better known for its beach resorts but in the off season a mild climate, cheap flights and hire cars add up to a perfect destination for breaking out the walking boots and heading for the hills of the Sierra Tramuntana (a newly-named Unesco World Heritage Site).
+This perennially popular Balearic island is better known for its beach resorts but in the shoulder season a mild climate, cheap flights and hire cars add up to a perfect destination for breaking out the walking boots and heading for the hills of the Sierra Tramuntana (a newly-named Unesco World Heritage Site).

 Mallorca is surprisingly green, mainly because of the many evergreen trees, and particularly after the autumn rains have washed everything clean and the fresh new grass has sprung up in the fig and olive orchards.
-But it was the mountains we had come to see…
+But it was the Tramuntana mountains we had come to see…

 Mallorca’s Tossals Verds Circuit